vvraskin/MonitoringAgent/README.md

  - Calculates the amount of time for a package to reach its destination.
  - You can define the ip address, port number and the number of times you want to send the packets, in order to  calculate the latency.
- - config.properties values: PING_IP, PING_PORT, PING_LOOP
+ - Config.properties values: PING_IP, PING_PORT, PING_LOOP

 **Free Disk Space**( Mb )

- - Number of unallocated Mb on the host
+ - Number of unallocated Mb on the host.
+ - You can define the filesystem rooth path inside the properties file.
+ - Config.properties values: fs_root

 **Average rate of transmitted/received bytes** ( kBytes/sec )